Kenya election 2022: Supreme Court confirms William Ruto's victory against Raila Odinga

 The eight petitions challenging the elections were all dismissed.
 The court found some were based on forged documents and "sensational information", Chief Justice Martha Koome said in a unanimous decision on behalf of the seven judges.

-No credible evidence that the electronic voting transmission system was tampered with by " a middle man" was given, she said.
+No credible evidence that the electronic voting transmission system had been tampered with by "a middle man" was presented, she said.

 Ms Koome also said that Mr Ruto had met the constitutional threshold of garnering 50%+1 of votes cast.